osohq/oso/docs/why-oso.rst

 query.

-Using the two simple rules defined above, to answer the above query the search algorith may need to perform some number of steps like:
+Using the two simple rules defined above, to answer the above query the search algorithm may need to perform some number of steps like:

 - Find all rules with name ``allow`` that expect three inputs
 - Determine which order to apply those rules.
 The two rules above have the same types of inputs, so they are evaluated in the order in which they were defined.